Chapter 4 : Curses and Cheers

 “Accio wand.”
 My wand flew out of my pocket and into Elliott’s outstretched hand.
 He turned to his friends.
 “Sounds like Pince is coming, let’s go.”

 I felt myself falling, and I landed on the floor in a crumpled heap.
-Regulus and Eugene were both sending curses at me now, and I was dancing uncontrollably, then slammed into the wall, then in the Body-Bind curse, and I couldn’t do anything about it.
+Regulus and Evan were both sending curses at me now, and I was dancing uncontrollably, then slammed into the wall, then in the Body-Bind curse, and I couldn’t do anything about it.
 It was all I could do to hold in my tears.
-Now I was up in the air again; I heard laughter all around, and could see students approaching the entire time, from all the houses, watching the Slytherins attack another Slytherin.
+Now I was up in the air again; I heard laughter all around, and could see students approaching the entire time, from all the houses, watching the Slytherins fight.
+A couple of fourth-year Slytherins tried to break it up, but they were ignored.

 But with an incredible stroke of luck, Lily Evans happened to turn the corner into the corridor at that precise second, and told Jasper in her most authoritative Prefect’s voice to let me down.
 She looked livid.